-Business to customer marketing, which is also commonly known as B2C marketing, is a set of strategies, practices, and tactics that a company uses to push its products or services to customers.
+Business to customer marketing, commonly known as B2C marketing, is a set of strategies, practices, and tactics that a company uses to push its products or services to customers.
 B2C campaigns don’t just focus on the benefit or value that a product offers, but also on invoking an emotional response from the customer.

-Why B2C marketing is important
+Why is B2C marketing important?

-- increases conversion and brand awareness: B2C marketing strategies enable businesses to reach and connect with large audiences through bulk emailing, social media outreach and other channels.
+- Increases conversion and brand awareness: B2C marketing strategies enable businesses to reach and connect with large audiences through bulk emailing, social media outreach, and other channels.
 As a result, a brand becomes popular, and conversion rates increase.

-B2C Marketing vs B2B Marketing
+B2C Marketing vs. B2B Marketing

 B2C and B2B marketing differ significantly; therefore, understanding these differences can make a brand’s marketing campaigns more relevant and successful.
 The following is a comprehensive comparison of the two: